top of page

 3 WAYS TO BRING THE WORD TO YOUR SCHOOL

-Arts education is an essential tool for educational reform in New Haven.
+Arts education is an essential tool for educational change in New Haven.
 We believe that increasing students' access to the arts through The Word will dramatically improve their educational outcomes, as consistently borne out by research, and that training teachers on integrating arts into the curriculum will extend these gains to students who may not even be directly involved with the program.

 INTRO TO THE WORD POP UP EVENTS